elunna/nerfhack-changelog/README.md

 * Healers get a bonus when applying unicorn horns
 * Healers can use an uncursed unicorn horn as if it is blessed.
 * Healers start out knowing potions of restore ability, sickness, paralysis, blood, and sleeping.
+* Healers can reach Master skill in unicorn horns

 ### Knight
 * Knights start with a +0 studded leather armor instead of a +1 ring mail (K-Mod)
 * The knight's quest has been infested with a swarm of merfolk
 * Knights are now restricted in daggers, knives, clubs, tridents, axes, and pick-axes.
 However, now they can reach expert in broadsword, polearms, spear, and shield.
+* Knights can reach Master skill in long sword

 ### Monk
 * Monks can start with the spell of sleep (in addition to confuse monster, light, and protection).